Crinibus/scraper/README.md

 <br/>

 ## Contributing <a name="contributing"></a>
 Feel free to fork the project and create a pull request with new features or refactoring of the code.
-Also feel free to make a issue with problems or suggestions to a new feature.
+Also feel free to make issues with problems or suggestions to new features.

 <br/>